|Use these tools to enrich your learning experience!|

 The purpose of this course is to provide information that will allow facilities to more easily comply with the broad spectrum of rules covered by the OSHA regulations.

 Upon completion of this course, you should be able to:

-Carol Shenold, RN, CIC, graduated from St. Paul’s Nursing School, Dallas, Texas, achieving her diploma in nursing.
+Carol Shenold, RN, ICP, graduated from St. Paul’s Nursing School, Dallas, Texas, achieving her diploma in nursing.
 Over the past thirty years she has worked in hospital nursing in various states in the areas of obstetrics, orthopedics, intensive care, surgery and general medicine.

 Mrs. Shenold served as the Continuum of Care Manager for Vencor Oklahoma City, coordinating quality review, utilization review, Case Management, Infection Control, and Quality Management.
 During that time, the hospital achieved Accreditation with Commendation with the Joint Commission, with a score of 100.

 Mrs. Shenold was previously the Infection Control Nurse for Deaconess Hospital, a 300-bed acute care facility in Oklahoma City.
 She is an active member of the Association for Professionals in Infection Control and Epidemiology (APIC).
 She worked for the Oklahoma Foundation for Medical Quality for six years.

 Contributing faculty, Carol Shenold, RN, ICP, has disclosed no relevant financial relationship with any product manufacturer or service provider mentioned.

 The division planner has disclosed no relevant financial relationship with any product manufacturer or service provider mentioned.